koor-tech/handbook-redux/docs/engineering/demo/index.md

 We can be creative.
 Here are a few ideas for getting started.

-1. Run Mastadon - this requires a Postgres database and gives us an interface for "generating" data.
+1. Run [Mastodon](https://github.com/mastodon/mastodon) - this requires a Postgres database and gives us an interface for "generating" data.
 Plus we can have fun with it for demos.
 2. Have a bot that adds and removes files from S3 buckets.
 Could be a short script with some randomness and a set of files to choose from.
 Set up a cron job to run the script every 5 minutes or so.
 Set some limits to avoid filling a drive and crashing the system.
 3. Set up a CDN with license-free content.
 We can use our YouTube videos, download a collection of Google fonts, anything that we are allowed to distribute.
 Then host a static website or SPA from the CDN.
 4. Other ideas?
 An example of AI?